 - 4 ounces baby spinach, about 4 to 5 large handfuls

-- Add onion and cook, stirring often, for about 3 to 5 minutes or until softened.
+- Add onion and cook, stirring often, for 3 to 5 minutes or until softened.

 - Add lentils, garam masala, salt, black pepper and broth.
 Stir.
 Bring to a boil, then reduce the heat (to about medium-low heat) to a simmer.
-Cover and cook 12 minutes.
+Cover and cook for 12 minutes.

 - Uncover and add coconut milk and sweet potato.
-Bring to a simmer again, cover and cook for 8 to 10 minutes or until potato is tender and lentils are cooked.
+Bring to a simmer, cover and cook for 8 to 10 minutes or until potato and lentils are tender and cooked.

 - Add baby spinach and stir through (it will wilt from the heat of the soup).
 Serve and enjoy!